 Yep, there seems to be a product for just about everything.
 One of the recent hypes is the Squid scent spray.
 Ecogear has developed an Egi Squid Scent Spray which suggests it can improve catch rates by 40%.
 That’s a bold claim but may be worthwhile giving a go if we can believe the marketing hype. ( Day time Egi Max Scent ) ( Nighttime Glow Max Scent ).

 Squid hotspots around Melbourne & Victoria

-Many areas in Port Phillip Bay and Western port and around the Mornington Peninsula.
-Areas such as Rye, Frankston, Sorrento, Blairgowrie, Portsea, Queenscliff, Geelong, Williamstown, Altona, and Werribee
+There are many areas in Port Phillip Bay, Western Port, Mornington Peninsula and Corio Bay.
+Areas such as Rye, Frankston, Sorrento, Blairgowrie, Mount Martha, Flinders, Portsea, Ricketts Point, Queenscliff, Geelong, Altona, and Werribee.
+Squid fishing Melbourne Guide

 I love fishing and I’m happy catching any type of fish regardless of the size or species.
-I love targeting squid, there easily accessible, there great fun to catch and easily one of the best eating species to target.
+I love targeting squid, they’re easily accessible, they’re great fun to catch, and easily one of the best eating species to target.
 Remember to always check fishing regulations and catch limits in your area.
 Where possible practice catch and release you don’t need to hit your bag limits just keep a couple for a feed.

 Thank you for reading our How to catch Squid around Melbourne.
 If you have any further ideas then please share them by sending your ideas to firstname.lastname@example.org or if you would like to send us pics of your kids fishing we would love to add them to the page.